Optional Practical Training (OPT)

 While on OPT

 Report the start of your employment or any changes to your employment information within 10 days via iTerp.
+Please click here for detailed instructions on OPT reporting requirements.

 - To report that you have begun work on OPT for the first time or to report a new employer, click OPT/STEM Services > OPT/STEM: Report New Employer Information.